itzCozi/UPM/README.md

 # UPM
 Universal Program Manager is a version control system similar to git.
 This program uses a file system to store versions of your selected file and other items like commits and builds and soon releases!
-This program is still under development and the code is open-source so please be patient for the first release.
+This program is under active updates so remember to check back for the [latest release](https://github.com/itzCozi/UPM/releases) and [follow development](https://github.com/users/itzCozi/projects/4/views/1) of upm.

 Contact Me